 Traveller self-isolation required?
 Travel restrictions?
-British Columbia ^{2, 3} No self-isolation for domestic travellers entering British Columbia.
+British Columbia No self-isolation for domestic travellers entering British Columbia.
 Recreational travel within British Columbia is permitted.
 Some Indigenous communities in BC are not welcoming visitors at this time.
 Indigenous Tourism BC has a list of Indigenous experiences in the province that are currently open and welcoming visitors.
 Non-resident travel to Haida Gwaii opens July 1.
 People travelling to BC from another province or territory for essential travel are expected to follow the same travel and public health guidelines while in the province.
 Alberta No self-isolation for domestic travellers entering Alberta.
 No travel restrictions for domestic travellers entering Alberta.
 Saskatchewan No self-isolation for domestic travellers entering Saskatchewan.
 No travel restrictions for domestic travellers entering Saskatchewan.
 Manitoba 4 As of June 10, 14-day self-isolation is required for all domestic travellers entering Manitoba, except for people who are fully vaccinated, essential workers and specific exceptions.
 No travel restrictions for domestic travellers entering Manitoba but people not fully vaccinated will need to self-isolate upon entering.
 Travel to and from northern Manitoba is restricted and non-essential travel is discouraged.
 Ontario ^{5, 6} X 14-day self-isolation strongly advised for all travellers entering Ontario.
 No travel restrictions for domestic travellers entering Ontario.
 As of June 16, Ontario has reopened its borders with Manitoba and Quebec.
 Based on community needs, some municipalities and local medical officers of health have exercised their authority to implement more restrictions or requirements; it is advised to check status before travelling.
 Quebec 7 No self-isolation required for domestic travellers entering Quebec.
 No travel restrictions for domestic travellers entering Quebec.
 As of June 16, Quebec has reopened its border with Ontario.
-New Brunswick As of June 17, residents of Atlantic Canada (Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland and Labrador) plus Avignon and Témiscouata counties in Quebec are not required to self-isolate upon entering New Brunswick; cross-border commuters and truck drivers are no longer required to self-isolate.
-Canadian travellers with at least 1 dose of vaccine are not required to self- isolate.
+New Brunswick 8, 9 As of June 17, residents of Atlantic Canada (Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland and Labrador) plus Avignon and Témiscouata counties in Quebec are not required to self-isolate upon entering New Brunswick; cross-border commuters and truck drivers are no longer required to self-isolate.
+Canadian travellers with at least 1 dose of vaccine are not required to self-isolate.
 Canadian travellers without a vaccine must self-isolate upon entering New Brunswick, with testing on day 5-7 and release with a negative test.
 As of June 17, no travel restrictions for domestic travellers entering New Brunswick.
 Travel registration is required for travellers residing outside of Atlantic Canada.

-Nova Scotia ^{10, 11} 14-day self-isolation for admitted travellers to Nova Scotia.
-Rotational workers follow modified self-isolation protocol, which varies by vaccination status and if they are coming from an identified outbreak zone.
-As of June 23, residents of Atlantic Canada (Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland and Labrador) can enter Nova Scotia without having to self-isolate.
-Travellers living outside Atlantic Canada who have already self-isolated in New Brunswick, Prince Edward Island or Newfoundland and Labrador can enter Nova Scotia without self-isolation and Labrador can enter Nova Scotia without self-isolation and Labrador can enter Nova Scotia without self-isolating again.
-As of June 16, permanent and seasonal residents of Nova Scotia, people permanently moving to Nova Scotia, and people travelling for essential reasons must apply online to enter the province via the Safe Check-in Form .
-Non-essential travel by people who do not fall into these groups is prohibited.
-As of June 23, residents of Atlantic Canada (New Brunswick, Prince Edward Island and Newfoundland and Labrador) will be permitted to travel to Nova Scotia.
+As of June 23, 14-day self-isolation for admitted travellers to Nova Scotia with the following exceptions: Residents of Prince Edward Island and Newfoundland and Labrador, or people who have already isolated 14 days in those provinces, are not required to self-isolate.